 Most of Nashville's premium office space is in the mixed-use and walkable submarkets.
 The Downtown submarket contains 11.1M square feet of 4-& 5-Star office space, 32% of the total premium office market.
-With 6.5M square feet of 2nd as a star of the space of the total premium office market.
-With 6.5M square feet space and the space of the sp
+With 6.5M square feet of 2nd as a star of the space of the sp